 Walker was never a great fit with the Vikings, and he signed a multi-year deal with the Philadelphia Eagles in 1992 worth an estimated $700,000 before joining the New York Giants for one year and ending his career with the Cowboys.

-Over his 16-year professional career, he likely earned more than $15 million.
+Over his 16-year NFL career, he likely earned more than $15 million.
+He reportedly now lives in Westlake, Texas.

 Walker said coming out of UGA that if he played in the NFL he wanted to play in New York or for the Dallas Cowboys to maximize his endorsement opportunities.
 He went to the USFL instead and signed a $1.8 million endorsement deal with Adidas, a four-year, $6 million deal with Trump and a five-year, $500,00 deal with Franklin Sports.